|Steven Hodgkinson||Sue Bradley-Jones||Rosie Casken||Julie Collins||Emma Frith||Peter Hall||Juliet Miller|

 - serve for four years.

 Parent governors bring the views of parents to the Governing Body, but they speak and act as individuals.
 They should not be thought of as delegates of the parents, as they do not vote for all parents in general.
 They all have equal status in the work of the Governing Body and have equal voting rights.
 The governors play an active role in the life of the school, participating fully in open days, classroom visits and assistance in many areas.
-The approved minutes of the governors’ meetings are held in the school office for anyone to read.
+The approved minutes of Full Governing Board meetings are published above.

 Associate members of the governing body